 The drug isosorbide, (a long-acting nitrate) or nifedipine (a calcium channel blocker) may provide some relief for people with achalasia.

-Approximately 85 percent of cases of achalasia may be treated effectively by the enlargement of the lower esophageal sphincter muscle through a procedure known as balloon dilation.
-This is a complicated procedure.
-In some people, repeated dilations may be necessary to obtain relief of symptoms.
+Approximately 70 percent of cases of achalasia may be treated effectively by the enlargement of the lower esophageal sphincter muscle through a procedure known as pneumatic balloon dilation.
+In many people, repeated dilations may be necessary to obtain improvement of symptoms.

-Surgical treatment of achalasia may be effective in approximately 85 percent of cases.
-During this procedure, the muscle fibers in the lower esophageal sphincter are cut (Heller myotomy).
+Surgical treatments of achalasia may be effective in approximately 85-90 percent of cases.
+During these procedures, the muscle fibers in the lower esophageal sphincter are cut (laparoscopic Heller myotomy or peroral endoscopic myotomy).
 About 15 percent of people with achalasia experience the symptoms of gastroesophageal reflux after this surgical procedure.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government website.